uoftcprg/pokerkit/docs/simulation.rst

 "Raw" Starting Stacks
 ^^^^^^^^^^^^^^^^^^^^^

 This parameter states the starting stacks.
 Again, the values are interpreted intelligently by PokerKit.
+If a user's starting stack is unknown, his/her starting stack can be set to be ``math.inf``.

 Player Count
 ^^^^^^^^^^^^